gennadiy-gaysha/PP_5_art_showcase/README.md

 ### General.

 Every feature outlined for the site is meticulously designed to align with a corresponding [User Story](#user-stories), ensuring a seamless integration that adheres to the highest standards of UI and UX design.
 This approach guarantees that each element of the site not only meets the specific needs and expectations of the users but also provides an intuitive and engaging experience.

-By prioritizing user-centric design principles, the site facilitates effortless navigation and interaction, making every user's journey through the site both enjoyable and efficient.
-This commitment to aligning features with user stories and best practices in design underscores our dedication to creating a user-friendly platform that resonates with and serves the needs of our diverse user base.
+It's also important to note that the acronym CRUD, as used in this README file, does not strictly refer to all four functionalities — Create, Read, Update, Delete — in their entirety.
+Instead, it should be understood as a subset of these operations, applicable specifically to the context of the object being described (such as Painting, Profile, Observation, Comment).

 ### Navigation Bar (NavBar).